HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 {% include img.html img="SelectionEventName.png" caption="Figure: Selection Event-name specification" %}

 The `FHIRresource` indicates the context of the selection.
 The `context` element in a select event typically contains two fields.
-One with the name of the `FHIRresource` holding the anchor resource and one or more named `select` indicating the resources that are selected.
+One field with the name of the fhir-resource holding the anchor resource, and one or more fields named select indicating the resources that is selected.

 This allows communication of different select sets for the different anchor-types.